Trump Intensifies Attack On McCain, Says He Used The Steele Dossier For ‘Evil Purposes’

 — CBS News (@CBSNews) March 22, 2019

-Trump appeared on the show to discuss the economy, where he slammed NAFTA and celebrated his tariffs and WTO reform.
-He also claimed that he would keep the economy expanding thanks to his revamped economic foreign policies.
-He also attacked the media once again, saying that “corrupt” mainstream media is against him.
+Trump appeared on the show to discuss the economy, and throughout, he slammed NAFTA and celebrated his tariffs and WTO reform.
+He also claimed that he would keep the economy expanding, largely thanks to his revamped economic foreign policies.
+He also attacked the media once again, saying that the “corrupt” mainstream media is against him.